Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/_index.md

     weight: 1
 ---

+In English grammar, verbs have the following properties:
+* Number - Singular, Plural
+* Person - I, II, and III
+* Tense - Past, Present
+* Mood
+* Voice - Active, Passive

+In this module, we will focus on the ***Voice***.
+However, to understand it better, a student must have some basic knowledge of Verbs and Tenses.

 ## What is a Voice?

 Voice - form of a Verb which shows whether Subject ***does something*** or ***has something done to it***.